nfierroflo/3D-INSEG-for-MEOT/results/README.md

   <img src="crossingpath.gif" alt="Crossing Path Sequence" />
 </div>

-Estimates when the laser data is processed by the PMBM-GGIW algorithm:
+Estimates when the laser data (with survaillence area [-2,2] meters for x-axis and [0,5] meters for z-axis) is processed by the PMBM-GGIW algorithm:

 ## Laser Data Estimates
 <div align="center">